nanoporetech/tombo/docs/resquiggle.rst

 ----

-A static banded matrix is constructed by computing the z-score for event level (x-axis) against genomic positions (y-axis).
-The negative absolute value z-score is shifted to an expected value of zero to fill the banded matrix (see figure **a** above).
-A forward pass computes the maximal cummulative score up to each matched event to genome position (see figure **b** above).

-At each iteration the maximal score is taken over three possibilities 1) staying in the same genomic position, and accumulating the shifted z-score 2) matching an event with a genomic position (with score bonus) 3) skipping this genomic position (with a score penalty).
-The score match and skip penalties are definied by the ``--signal-align-parameters``.
-The default values have been optimized for DNA and RNA data types.
-From this forward pass, the maximal score along the last genomic position is taken and traced back to obtain the starting position of matching sequence and signal.
+The algorithm first uses a large bandwidth (5000 events over the first 250 genomic bps) to identify the start of the genomic sequence within the events.
+This is necessary as some portion at the beginning of a read is not base called and some additional sequence may have been trimmed from the alignment.

-If a read is short enough (less than 5500 events or less than 500 bps of called sequence), then the whole sequence to signal matching will be performed with a single run with an appropriate static bandwidth.
+If a read is short enough (less than 5250 events or less than 250 bps of called sequence), then the whole sequence to signal matching will be performed with a single run with an appropriate static bandwidth.

 For longer reads, the above computed start matching position is taken and then the same dynamic programming solution is applied except a smaller adaptive band is now used (see figure below).
 The bandwidth is definied by the ``--signal-align-parameters`` option and again has been optimized for DNA and RNA data types.
 At each genomic position, the band position is defined to center on the maximal score of the forward pass from the previous base.
 This aims to ensure that the traceback path will remain within the adaptive window.
 There are edge cases where the valid matching leaves the adaptive band.
 These reads are filtered out and included in the failed read group ``Read event to sequence alignment extends beyond --bandwidth``.

+Most reads can be processed with a smaller bandwidth, but if a read fails to be successfully re-squiggled a second, larger, "save" bandwidth is used to attempt to rescue a read and complete a successful sequence to signal assignment.
+For samples with many low quality reads, this can cause larger run times, but should speed up the vast majority of runs by ~40%.

 ----